Connect with others who understand.

 Written by Aminah Wali, Ph.D.

 During a breast cancer diagnosis, your doctor will determine the stage of your cancer.
-Stages range from 0 to 4, based on the size of the breast tumor and whether the cancer has spread to other organs.
-If your doctor determines you have stage 3 breast cancer, that indicates you have advanced breast cancer that has begun to impact the tissue surrounding the breast.
+Stages of breast cancer range from 0 to 4, based on the size of the tumor and how far cancer has spread.
+(Stages are also sometimes rendered in Roman numerals, e.g., “stage III” instead of “stage 3.”)
+If your doctor determines you have stage 3 breast cancer, that indicates you have locally advanced breast cancer that has begun to affect the tissue surrounding the breast and the lymph nodes in your armpit.

-Knowing the stage can help your doctor choose the best treatment and predict your prognosis (estimated outlook).
+Knowing the stage can help your oncologist predict your prognosis (estimated outlook) and, with your preferences in mind, recommend the best treatment plan.

 How Is Breast Cancer Stage Determined?

-Breast cancer is staged using the TNM staging system, where TNM stands for tumor, node, metastasis.
+Breast cancer is staged using the TNM staging system, in which “TNM” stands for “tumor, node, metastasis.”
 The system looks at the following:

 • Tumor — How large is the primary tumor?